3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 entity or team that uses Unity to control what person on the team uses Unity and how they use it.

-Another thing that having a Plus subscription gives users is a 20% discount in the Unity Assets Store, plus one months access to Unity's Certification Program.
+Another thing that having a Plus subscription gives users is a 20% discount in the Unity Assets Store, plus one months access to Unity's Certification Program. [@unityTable]

 #### Unity Pro